 International cooperation remains essential in both domains.
 On the Moon, efforts are still emerging, with proposed norms around the SZM dependent on future agreements among spacefaring nations.
 Ultimately, Antarctica serves as a mature model of collaborative scientific governance with enforceable protections, whereas the Moon represents a frontier where such mechanisms are under development.
-The future of radio astronomy in the lunar environment will depend on whether lessons of the Antarctic Dark Sector can be meaningfully adapted to the vastly different legal and operational realities of the Moon.
+The future of radio astronomy in the lunar environment will depend on whether experience of the Antarctic Dark Sector can be meaningfully adapted to the vastly different legal and operational realities of the Moon.

 5 Summary